Frequently Asked Questions

 Students that are typically referred to take the ACE test are IEP students who always use extended time to take a test or students that always have their test read to them.
 This test does NOT replace the OASIS, but can offer additional support for the student’s application to Lewis & Clark.

-Contact your child’s case manager or the school’s WEC (work experience coordinator) for information on how to have your child ACE tested.
+Contact your student’s case manager or the school’s WEC (work experience coordinator) for information on how to have your student ACE tested.